-We are dependent on the successful development and commercialization of cobimetinib, and rely heavily on our partner, Genentech, for achieving that success.
+We are dependent on the successful commercialization and development of cobimetinib, and rely heavily on our partner, Genentech, for achieving that success.

-We have entered into a worldwide collaboration agreement with Genentech for the development and commercialization of cobimetinib, a compound discovered by Exelixis and licensed to Genentech in 2009 after determination of the maximum tolerated dose in a phase 1 clinical trial.
-Genentech is responsible for cobimetinib's clinical development and, if cobimetinib is approved, for worldwide commercialization.
-Under the terms of our collaboration agreement, we are entitled to an initial equal share of U.S. profits and losses for cobimetinib, with our share decreasing as sales increase, and we will share equally in the U.S. marketing and commercialization costs.
-Pursuant to our collaboration agreement, we may provide up to 25% of the total sales force for cobimetinib in the United States, if cobimetinib is commercialized.
+In 2009, we entered into a worldwide collaboration agreement with Genentech for the development and commercialization of cobimetinib, a compound discovered by Exelixis and licensed to Genentech after determination of the maximum tolerated dose in a phase 1 clinical trial.
+Genentech is solely responsible for cobimetinib's commercialization and development.
+Under the terms of the collaboration agreement, we are entitled to an initial equal share of U.S. profits and losses for cobimetinib, with our share decreasing as sales increase, and we will share in the U.S. sales and marketing costs.
+We have exercised a co-promotion option in the collaboration agreement, and so will provide 25% of the total sales force for cobimetinib in the United States.